Compare cheap car insurance

 Y | 1982 |

-- One letter (age identifier) representing the year of registration
+- One letter (age identifier) for the year of registration

 - Random numbers